adamrg00/ticket-bot/README.md

 # ticket-bot
 - A Discord Bot written in java, utilizing the JavaCord https://javacord.org/ library.
-- Provides a ticket system which allows members of a server to create a variety of types of channels to speak with the staff team of that server in a streamlined and efficient way.
+- Provides a ticket-based system, allowing members of a server to create a variety of types of channels to speak with the staff team of that server in a streamlined fashion.
+- Includes a plethora of commands to use in tickets for maximum efficiency.
+- Current iteration has been optimised for the Raze Network Discord server, but it is easily adaptable to many different needs.

 ## Setting up the bot for your server